-While emissions intensity varies with gold grades and mining methods, our emissions intensity of 0.77 tonnes of CO2-e per ounce of gold is slightly above the peer average of 0.55 tonnes of CO2-e per ounce.
-Now that Yaouré is operating, we expect overall group emissions intensity to drop in future years as gold output increases.
+While emissions intensity varies with gold grades and mining methods, our emissions intensity of 0.55 tonnes of CO2-e per ounce of gold is benchmarked ahead of our peers.

 We recognise the need to proactively monitor and understand potential impacts of climate change as an organisation and an active member of the communities within which we operate.
 We will continue to explore ways to reduce the carbon intensity of our current and any potential future operations.

 While our current operations portfolio minimise the potential to be exposed to long term climate-related risks, the long-term impacts of climate change must and will be considered in future strategic and operational planning, particularly where the operational life is considered over a longer timeframe through expansions, acquisitions or development projects.